Facebook Ads can be an effective tool in reaching valuable target audiences with your communications.

 Managing both positive and negative comments with care is a vital component to establishing a strong and trustworthy image of your brand online – keep this in mind every time you’re tempted to leave a comment unanswered.

-This is definitely doable, but what if you own multiple business accounts on Facebook and Instagram?
-Switching back and forth between them will quickly become very time consuming and frustrating.
+This is somewhat doable, but what if you own multiple business accounts on Facebook and Instagram, or you run hundreds of ads?

 A tangible investment is involved

 Creating a Facebook or an Instagram ad is inevitably connected to spending money.
 This means that if you don’t pay attention to the comments that appear on your ads, you might not use their potential to the fullest.

 Not only that, though – if you miss a negative comment and a crisis emerges on one of your ads, then your spending might turn against you.

 One of the most important success metrics of every marketing campaign is the ROI (Return On Investment).
 Simply speaking, ROI represents a ratio between your net profit and the cost of investment.

 This metric tells you how much each penny that you’d spent on ads has earned.